marques-work/cron-ngrok/README.md

 ## Why?

 I'm about a hour or so drive away from a small office network that I'm managing for a family member.
 Sometimes the ISP "technicians" come by and jack up the router settings (e.g. factory reset) when connectivity sucks (unfortunately that office is stuck on AT&T for the time being), and I lose my port forwards.
 I don't want to drive all the way to the office to open up ports again.
+Nobody in the office is technical, or reliable enough to be "remote hands."

 ## Oh the horror!